 Thermal coal has a lower carbon content than steel-making coal and is mainly used for electricity generation.
-It accounts for 30% of electricity production in the U.S. and 69% in China.
-There are large and readily-available reserves spread across several continents.
+It accounts for a minority of electricity production in the U.S., but China is still reliant on coal for a significant portion of its electricity production.
+There are large and readily available reserves spread across several continents.
 Even though thermal coal is expected to remain the main source of affordable energy for emerging-market economies, it faces major challenges that are likely to persist.